ndevcode/ndevcode.github.io/_posts/2025-04-23-understanding-generators.md

 - No intermediate list is created — just yields values on demand.

 ## Using `yield` to Emit Multiple Values
+In some cases it may be necessary to return more than one value.
+In that case we can use `yield` as generator expressions are useful for only returning one value.
 ```python
 def generate_squares_and_cubes(limit):
     for x in range(limit):